 If you would like to use GGP data for teaching purposes, please get in touch with us for more information.

-…to only use the data for genuine non-‐commercial, non-‐proprietary scientific and policy research purposes; to not attempt to make any financial gain from the data or from their research based on the data;
+(d) The data must only be used for genuine non-commercial, non-proprietary scientific, and policy research purposes.
+Users must not attempt to derive any financial gain from the data or research based on the data.

-…to understand that attempts to disseminate unauthorized copies of the data, in whole or in part, or to identify individual respondents may be subject to prosecution under the applicable laws;
+(f) Any attempts to disseminate copies of the data, in whole or in part, or to identify individual respondents, may result in prosecution under applicable laws.

 Please include the following acknowledgement in any work emanating from this research: “This paper uses data from the Generations and Gender Programme (www.ggp-i.org).
 The Generations and Gender Programme has received funding from the European Commission, its Consortium Board Members and National Funding Bodies which are gratefully acknowledged.”